-Grafter (working with our payment partner Stripe) provides the ideal payment solution for paying freelance, temporary part-time, seasonal and contingent staff.
+Grafter (working with our payment partner Stripe) provides the ideal payment solution for paying freelance, temporary, part-time, seasonal and contingent staff.

-You can pay using any major credit or debit card - just enter your details as part of the offer process and your details will be securely stored for future transactions
+You can pay using any major credit or debit card - just enter your details as part of the offer process and your details will be securely stored for future transactions.

-Pre-authorization of cards
+Pre-authorisation of cards

-When the system attempts to store your card for later payment a request to your issuing bank for either £0 or £1 by way of authorisation (different banks permit different amounts) to verify that the card is issued and the bank will allow it to be authorised
+When the system attempts to store your card for later payment a request to your issuing bank for either £0 or £1 by way of authorisation (different banks permit different amounts) to verify that the card is issued and the bank will allow it to be authorised.

-The important thing to remember is that this is not a charge, and it will disappear from your statement; depending on the bank, it will be removed from your statement as soon as the system allows
+However, even if the bank declines the authorisation, some people may still see an authorisation for £1 on their credit card statement.
+The important thing to remember is that this is not a charge, and it will disappear from your statement; depending on the bank, it will be removed from your statement as soon as the system allows.

 Authorising a Payment